HumanBeingDroid/Melody/README.md

 - css

 I've changed a little the task.So I tried to make a rwd with Mobile First approach for the first time.
+Also I want to practice BEM methodology for better understanding and further applying.